-3 The term interested parties is used in the IAEA safety standards to mean, in a broad sense, a person or group having an interest in the performance of an organization.
-Interested parties have typically included the following: customers, owners, operators, employees, suppliers, partners, trade unions; the regulated industry or professionals; scientific bodies; governmental agencies or regulatory bodies (national, regional and local) whose responsibilities may cover nuclear energy; the media; members of the public (individuals, community groups and interest groups); and other States, especially neighbouring States that have entered into agreements providing for an exchange of information concerning possible transboundary impacts, or States involved in the export or import of certain technologies or materials.
+4 GSR Part 3 [1] defines an interested party to mean, in a broad sense, a person or group having an interest in the performance of an organization.
+Interested parties have typically included customers, owners, operators, employees, suppliers, partners, trade unions; the regulated industry or professionals; scientific bodies; governmental agencies or regulatory bodies.
+It could also include other States, e.g. neighbouring States concerned with possible transboundary impacts.